-The Number of RIF field specifies the number of RIFs that will be used in the forthcoming ranging exchange.
-The Number of RSF field shall have one of the non-reserved values defined in Table 26.
+The RIF Number Index field specifies the number of RIFs that will be used in the forthcoming ranging exchange.
+The RIF Number Index field shall have one of the non-reserved values defined in Table 26.

-Table 26—Values of Number of RIF subfield in the MMS Ranging Configuration
+Table 26—Values of RIF Number Index subfield in the MMS Ranging Configuration